ATHENS

 #Welcome to the Athens Learning Collective!

-We are a self-organized group of German- and English-speaking parents in the south of Athens who, as location-independent professionals (commuters, expats, digital nomads, etc.), want to give our children the opportunity to learn together in a group with other children and, if desired, prepare them for exams and qualifications in their countries of origin.
-Our learning group is open to children of all nationalities who are unable to attend a regular school due to frequent relocations.
+We are a self-organized group of German- and English-speaking parents based in the south of Athens who live and work location-independently (as commuters, expats, digital nomads, etc.).
+We want to offer our children the opportunity to learn together with other kids in a group setting and, if desired, to prepare them for exams and certifications in their countries of origin.
+Our learning group is open to children of all nationalities who, due to frequent relocations, are unable to attend a traditional school and are often engaged in homeschooling programs from their home countries.
 Learning takes place in both German and English.

 #Background